AlexandreBourdeaudhui/shuffle/README.md

 - Click on `From an app manifest, and select your workspace
 - Choose `JSON` tab, and copy/paste the data from `./manifest.json`
 - Get URL from Netlify (dev/prod) and replace URL in `Slash Commands` and `Interactivity & Shortcuts`
+- Click on `OAuth & Permissions`, view and copy the token (`xoxb-XXXX`) to a temporary place.
+You'll need it later.